byronbytes/NoLexa/README.md

 # NoLexa
 A multi-purpose tweaking tool to remove Amazon Alexa from your device for good.

-**NoLexa will be available for testing in the Summer of 2022 due to other projects getting in the way and the complexity of this project.**
+**NoLexa will be available for private testing in the Spring of 2023 due to other projects and the complexity of this project.**

 ## Why?
 No one likes Amazon Alexa.
 It's been proven multiple times that Alexa listens to your conversations and sends the data to Amazon without your knowledge or consent.
 There is no complete way to delete Alexa, and the best you can do is disable it in the software, which still leaves a lot of unwanted traces.
 This is where NoLexa comes in handy.